New drug cocktail aims to tackle Hard-to-Treat colorectal cancer

 Summary

-This study tests whether adding a GSL synthetase inhibitor (eliglustat) to standard treatments can shrink tumors or slow cancer growth in people with advanced colorectal cancer that has not responded to at least two prior therapies.
-About 120 adults with a specific tumor type (pMMR/MSS) will be randomly assigned to one of three treatment groups.
-The goal is to find a more effective way to control this difficult-to-treat cancer.
+This phase 2 trial tests whether adding eliglustat (a GSL synthetase inhibitor) to standard treatments can help shrink tumors or slow cancer growth in people with advanced colorectal cancer that has not responded to at least two prior treatments.
+About 120 participants will be randomly assigned to one of three groups: regorafenib plus an immune checkpoint inhibitor, eliglustat plus an immune checkpoint inhibitor, or all three drugs together.
+The study will also look at changes in the immune system and tumor environment.

 Disclaimer